oroinc/documentation/backend/security/access-rules.rst

 The options that can change the behavior of access rules:

 - **aclDisable** --- Allows to disable the |AclAccessRule|.
 The default value is `false`.
 - **aclCheckOwner** --- Enables checking of the current joined entity if it is the owner of the parent entity.
 - **aclParentClass** --- Contains the parent class name of the current joined entity.
 This option is used together with the check owner option.
 - **aclParentField** --- Contains the field name by which the current entity is joined.
 This option is used together with the check owner option.
 - **availableOwnerEnable** --- Enables the |AvailableOwnerAccessRule|.
 The default value is `false`.
 - **availableOwnerTargetEntityClass**  --- The target class name whose access level should be used for the check in |AvailableOwnerAccessRule|.
- - **availableOwnerCurrentOwner** --- The ID of owner that should be available even if ACL check denies access.
+- **availableOwnerCurrentOwner** --- The owner's ID that should be available even if the ACL check denies access.

 To find all possible options, see classes that implement |AccessRuleInterface|.

 Criteria Object
 ---------------

-The criteria holds the necessary information about the type of query being checked, the object that should be checked, the access level, additional options and the expression that should be added to the query to limit access to the given object.
+The criteria hold the necessary information about the type of query being checked, the object that should be checked, the access level, additional options, and the expression that should be added to the query to limit access to the given object.

 Additional criteria options represent a list of parameters that you can use to modify the behavior of an access rule.